 Q : Can the work be carried out in my home or business address?

 A : Yes, in some cases although most work must be carried out in our workshop, please docontact us to discuss your particular situation.

 Q : Will my furniture will be safe when it is in your care?

 A : Yes, we carefully wrap and protect delicate items whilst in transit and store them in a safe place, the environment in our workshop is monitored to ensure that it does not adversely affect the timber/materials.
 While your furniture is in our care we are very careful to handle and treat it so that no harm comes to it.
-Our workshop is in a gated yard which is locked at night and protected by CCTV cameras.

 Q : I have some broken furniture, what should I do while I wait for a professional to repair or restore it?